Maximato/confidence/README.txt

 -i, --input (align.fasta) - the result of alignment of sequences in fasta format;
 -s, --seqs (seqs.fasta) - file with short sequences in fasta format;
--o, --output (output) - name of the output file containing the new consensus;
+-o, --output (output) - name of the output directory containing the new consensus;
--f, --format (format) - output file format (“html” or “fasta”).

 Using unite: